jdtcob/DataScienceCapstone/README.md

 ### Text Prediction Flowchart

+Below you can see a flowchart for the text prediction algorithm deployed on the shiny apps website.
+One key aspect is the utilization of "Stupid Backoff" approach.
+Specifically, at Step 2 in the flow chart, if a match is not found we will shorten the user input to increase the likelihood a match is found.
+This also requires we add a penalty to the final probability, multiplying the final value by 0.4 each time we shorten the user input.
+For this implementation we are using log probability so we will add log(0.4) to the final probability.
+We should note that we only shorten the user input if we have not found the number of matches desired by the user.

 ![Flow](figures/flowChartCapstone.png)

 - Step 1: We begin with user input and filter it to remove profanity, punctuation, contractions, numbers, foreign characters, common words, and any extra white space.